How to Become a Peer Recovery Specialist

 4. Build Experience Offering Support to Substance Use Disorder Patients

-The majority of states with peer support credentials require some number of practice and supervision hours to earn them.
-You can stack up practice hours before or after your training in most cases, working as a volunteer in treatment organizations.
+The majority of states that require peer support credentials require a set number of practice and supervision hours to earn them.
+You can stack up practice hours before or after your training by volunteering at treatment organizations.

 In some states, work experience in behavioral health services may substitute for required training hours.